Apple to check iCloud photo uploads for child abuse images | Technology

 When a user uploads an image to Apple's iCloud storage service, the iPhone will create a hash of the image to be uploaded and compare it against the database.
 Photos stored only on the phone are not checked, Apple said, and human review before reporting an account to law enforcement is meant to ensure any matches are genuine before suspending an account.

-Apple Inc on Thursday said it will implement a system that checks photos on iPhones in the United States for matches with known images of child sexual abuse before they are uploaded to its iCloud storage services.
-If enough child abuse image uploads are detected, Apple will initiate a human review of and report the user to law enforcement officials, the company said.
-Apple said the system is designed to reduce false positives to one in one trillion.
+Apple Inc on Thursday said it will implement a system that checks photos on iPhones in the United States before they are uploaded to its iCloud storage services to ensure the upload does not match known images of child sexual abuse.
+Detection of child abuse image uploads sufficient to guard against false positives will trigger a human review of and report of the user to law enforcement, Apple said.
+It said the system is designed to reduce false positives to one in one trillion.

-With the new system, Apple is trying to address two imperatives: Requests from law enforcement to help stem child sexual abuse, and the privacy and security practices that the company has made a core tenet of its brand.
-Apple has now joined most other major technology providers - including Alphabet Inc's Google, Facebook Inc and Microsoft Corp - in checking images against a database of known child sexual abuse imagery.
+Apple's new system seeks to address requests from law enforcement to help stem child sexual abuse while also respecting privacy and security practices that are a core tenet of the company's brand.
+But some privacy advocates said the system could open the door to monitoring of political speech or other content on iPhones.
+Most other major technology providers - including Alphabet Inc's Google, Facebook Inc and Microsoft Corp - are already checking images against a database of known child sexual abuse imagery.

 "With so many people using Apple products, these new safety measures have lifesaving potential for children who are being enticed online and whose horrific images are being circulated in child sexual abuse material," John Clark, chief executive of the National Center for Missing & Exploited Children, said in a statement.
 "The reality is that privacy and child protection can co-exist."
 Here is how Apple's system works.
 Law enforcement officials maintain a database of known child sexual abuse images and translate those images into "hashes" - numerical codes that positively identify the image but cannot be used to reconstruct them.

-Apple has made its own implementation of that database using a technology called "NeuralHash" that is designed to also catch edited but similar of the original imagines.
+Apple has implemented that database using a technology called "NeuralHash", designed to also catch edited images similar to the originals.
 That database will be stored on iPhones.
 When a user uploads an image to Apple's iCloud storage service, the iPhone will create a hash of the image to be uploaded and compare it against the database.

 Photos stored only on the phone are not checked, Apple said, and human review before reporting an account to law enforcement is meant to ensure any matches are genuine before suspending an account.
 Apple said users who feel their account was improperly suspended can appeal to have it reinstated.

 The Financial Times earlier reported some aspects of the program.
-One key aspect of the system that sets it apart from other technology companies is that Apple checks photos stored on phones before they are uploaded, rather than checking the photos after they arrive on the company's servers.
+One feature that sets Apple's system apart is that it checks photos stored on phones before they are uploaded, rather than checking the photos after they arrive on the company's servers.

-On Twitter, some privacy and security experts expressed concerns that the system could eventually be expanded to scan phones more generally for prohibited content or political speech.
-"Regardless of what Apple's long term plans are, they've sent a very clear signal.
-In their (very influential) opinion, it is safe to build systems that scan users' phones for prohibited content," Matthew Green, a security researcher at Johns Hopkins University, wrote in response to the earlier reporters.
+On Twitter, some privacy and security experts expressed concerns the system could eventually be expanded to scan phones more generally for prohibited content or political speech.
+Apple has "sent a very clear signal.
+In their (very influential) opinion, it is safe to build systems that scan users’ phones for prohibited content," Matthew Green, a security researcher at Johns Hopkins University, warned.

-"Whether they turn out to be right or wrong on that point hardly matters.
-This will break the dam — governments will demand it from everyone."
+"This will break the dam — governments will demand it from everyone."
+Other privacy researchers such as India McKinney and Erica Portnoy of the Electronic Frontier Foundation wrote in a blog post that it may be impossible for outside researchers to double check whether Apple keeps its promises to check only a small set of on-device content.

+The move is "a shocking about-face for users who have relied on the company’s leadership in privacy and security," the pair wrote.
+"At the end of the day, even a thoroughly documented, carefully thought-out, and narrowly-scoped backdoor is still a backdoor," McKinney and Portnoy wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)